rjalaparthi/rjalaparthi/README.md

 - 👋 Hi, I’m @rjalaparthi
-- 👀 I’m interested in Technology,Running & Analyzing NFL
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning AWS and Devops
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...